Tourists throng Landikotal to enjoy snowfall

 However, he said that the lack of facilities dampened their enthusiasm.
 He said they could not make phone calls to friends using the social media apps due to the poor internet reception.

-Meanwhile, the residents complained that electricity supply had been cut off to the entire Landikotal since the start of the snowfall.
-The people were seen buying firewood to prepare food and keep themselves warm in the freezing cold.
+Meanwhile, residents complained that electricity supply had been cut off to the entire Landikotal since the start of the snowfall.
+The people were seen buying firewood to prepare food and keep themselves warm.